-Your ophthalmologist will weigh all these factors before deciding whether you need treatment or monitoring as a glaucoma suspect.
-This means your risk of developing glaucoma is higher than normal and you need to be followed closely to detect early signs of glaucoma.
+Your ophthalmologist will weigh all these factors before deciding whether you need treatment or monitoring as a glaucoma suspect, which means your risk of developing glaucoma is higher than normal, and you need to be followed closely to detect early signs of glaucoma.

 Glaucoma is usually controlled with medicated eye drops each day.
 The drops lower eye pressure by reducing aqueous production or increasing outflow through the drainage angle or other tissue.
-Never change or stop taking your medication without consulting your ophthalmologist.
-Glaucoma medications can preserve your vision, but may also produce side effects.
+Never change or stop taking medication without consulting your ophthalmologist.
+Glaucoma medications can preserve vision but may also produce side effects.

-Notify your ophthalmologist if you think you may be experiencing side effects, including:
+Notify your ophthalmologist if you think you are experiencing side effects, including:

 All medications can have side effects or possible interaction with other medicines.
-It is important that you make a list of the medication you regularly take and share it with each doctor you see.
+It is important to make a list of all medications you regularly take and share it with every doctor you see.